sds-edu/SDS-Kubernetes-Guide/README.md

 Starting to serve on 127.0.0.1:8001
 ```

 Take note of the port number.
 In this case, it is `8001`.
+This runs the proxy in the background.

-This runs the proxy in the background, return to your original terminal window.
+Return to your original terminal window.
 Now the host machine (your computer) can communicate with the Kubernetes cluster.
 You can access the APIs hosted through the proxy endpoint.
 Try querying the version through the API by running:

 ```bash
 curl http://localhost:8001/version